akawashiro/akawashiro.github.io/articles/how-device-file-in-linux-works.md

 - [Contacts](#contacts)

 ## Device driver
 A device driver is a collection of kernel routines.
-A device driver connects each Virtual File System(VFS) operation, which I will explain later.
+Each routine corresponds to one Virtual File System (VFS) operation, which I will explain later.

 ### Example of device driver
-Let's make and run a small example device driver.
-Prepare `read_write.c` and `Makefile` following.
+I show a small but complete example of device driver below.
+This example is composed of `read_write.c` and `Makefile`.
 These two files are from [Johannes4Linux/Linux_Driver_Tutorial/03_read_write](https://github.com/Johannes4Linux/Linux_Driver_Tutorial/tree/main/03_read_write).

 ```